apache/mynewt-site/docs/chapter1/project1.md

 #### Creating local repository

 * You are ready to download the newt tool repository.
-You will use "go" to copy the directory (currently the asf incubator directory).
+You will use Go to copy the directory (currently the asf incubator directory).
 Be patient as it may take a minute or two.
 Check the directories installed.

         $  go get git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git
         $ $ ls